Pax Pacis is a former NRA firearms instructor with advanced knowledge on the proper handling of pistols.

 Sight picture is obtained when the aligned sights are put into their proper relationship with the target.
 When the aligned sights are effectively superimposed over the center of the target, proper sight picture has been achieved.

 Front Sight Focus

-Our eyes are built for binocular vision, and are very good at determining depth.
+Our eyes are built for binocular vision and are very good at determining depth.
 This does come with drawbacks, however.
-We are not able to focus on multiple things at once, and are forced to focus our vision on only one critical thing at a time.
-When we aim, our eyes need to be focused on THREE things (front sight, rear sight, target).
+We are not able to focus on multiple things at once and are forced to focus our vision on only one critical thing at a time.
+When we aim, our eyes need to be focused on THREE things (front sight, rear sight, and target).
 The rear sight is closest to us; the target is farthest away.
 If we focus on the target, we lose all conception of our rear sight.
 If we focus on the rear sight, the target becomes almost invisible.

 How do we overcome this dilemma?
 We split the difference and focus on the front sight.
 This will leave the target and the rear sight slightly fuzzy, but clear enough to establish proper sight alignment and sight picture.

 Breath Control Technique